U.S. Natural Gas Production Will Rebound, And It's Not A Bear Thesis

 Looking at our Big Picture Outlook Report from early October, we think we made very compelling arguments against a drastic rise in U.S. natural gas production.
 One of them is the rise in servicing cost related to a rise in oil prices.

-As a result of our research, we believe that natural gas prices will need to average $4/MMBtu for over eight to 12 months in order to incentivize production outside of Marcellus and Utica.
+As a result of our research, we believe that natural gas prices will need to average $4/MMBtu for over 8 to 12 months in order to incentivize production outside of Marcellus and Utica.
 Bears should stop pointing to a rise in the rig count or an increase in U.S. gas production as a bear thesis.
 Unless you can show how U.S. natural gas production in the Marcellus and Utica can grow beyond its takeaway capacity and get the gas to market, we don't think the bears have much of a case here.

 Overall, U.S. natural gas production will continue to rebound, and bulls and bears shouldn't be surprised by this.
 The question should be: How fast will it rebound?
 And we think we've done an excellent job in forecasting the growth in production in our report.